francofaa/digital-garden-jekyll-template/_wikis/1_argot/Arc02/It is Dark and Hell is Hot.md

 Whisperbottom 11

 > Whisperbottom is reading by candlelight, a man in his twenties.
 He reads the book and the passage escapes him.
 As Malory in the future watches the memory, he is screaming at the young Whisperbottom, "It is obvious, can you not see?!"
-Just then the Unspeakable One, worms and all, appears, and echoes Malory's words.
+Just then the Unspeakable One, worms and all, appears in the vision, and echoes present Malory's words.
 "It is obvious.
 Can you not see?"
 The young Whisperbottom, in fear, says, "Give me more time."
 But the Unspeakable One says, "The one before figured out this part by this time in his life."
 The worms from the creature's arm enter Whisperbottom's nostrils, penetrating his brain, until he dies.

 Whisperbottom 12